GuidesMay 25, 2026 Updated June 16, 2026 12 min read

 hermes config set model.default deepseek-v4-pro

-Symptom: On Windows (no WSL), any file or directory operation with non-ASCII characters crashes with: 'charmap' codec can't encode characters in position 0-29.
+Symptom: on Windows without WSL, file or directory operations with non-ASCII characters crash with 'charmap' codec can't encode.

 Fix: